blackbird806/LittleBirdBlog/blog/about.md

 Hello there, my name is Grégoire Penon, and I'm a game developer and programmer from France.
 I program / make games since 2014 and today I'm student in video game programming in Paris.
 I started programming in C++ which is now my favourite langage, but I also like C, assembly, C#, lua, moonscript, Go and D.
-I also love gamejams, I made several games for the [Ludum Dare](https://ldjam.com/) (which is awesome !).
+I also love gamejams, I've made several games for the [Ludum Dare](https://ldjam.com/) (which is awesome !).
-I mostly like sandbox, rpg, mmo and strategy games but I appreciate all kind of games.
+My favourites games styles are sandbox, rpg, mmo and strategy games but I appreciate all kind of games.

 ### The blog